AshleyJSheridan/accessibility-tester-plugin/readme.md

 ## Installation

 * Check out the repository locally
+* From the root folder of the project, run the following:
+ * `sass popup/scss/choose_test.scss popup/css/choose_test.css --style compressed` to generate the CSS
+ * `tsc` to compile the Typescript into JS
-* Open Firefox and point to `about:debug` in the address bar
+* Open Firefox and point to `about:debugging#addons` in the address bar
 * Click on the `Load Temporary Add-on...` button and navigate to the project directory and load the `manifest.json` file there

 ## Using the Add-on